jcmcken/flintlock/README.md

 The top-level directory (in this case, ``sample-app-1``) can be called anything.

 The files under ``bin`` are executable scripts (using any language you care to use).
-All of these scripts must exist, but they need not do anything.
 More on these later.

 The ``metadata.json`` file contains metadata about the module.
 This metadata looks as follows: